simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 20 2023 0903 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 21-Nov 23 2023
+Radio Blackout Forecast for Nov 22-Nov 24 2023

-              Nov 21        Nov 22        Nov 23
+              Nov 22        Nov 23        Nov 24
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through the forecast period as a complex of regions continues to rotate on the visible disk.
-Region 3489 continues to exhibit evolving, complex magnetic structure as well, adding to the likelihood of an event.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through the forecast period primarily due to Region 3492s current size and magnetic structure (Dki/Beta-Gamma).

 ```